 What to Bring: Ten Essentials, camping/cooking gear, food, warm/cool weather clothing, shorts for kayaking, potluck item for Saturday night, two bundles of firewood - no particle board, old furniture, plywood or construction materials.
 These cause the release of toxic gases when burned.
 Firewood is for sale at the campground.

 Don't forget your towel, swim suit and water shoes.

 We recommend you read our suggested 10 essential items to bring - click here.

 GO GREEN!
 Please bring your own plates, cups, mugs, eating utensils, napkins, paper towels, camp soap, etc. There are water spigots located in the camp or in the nearby restroom for washing dishes.

-Refunds: Cancellation for a refund, minus any service charge, must be received by
+Refunds: Cancellation for a full refund minus service fee of $5.00 must be received by March 14, 2017.

 Contact: Scott C. email: VPO-PS@GreatOutdoors.org